adamrossnelson/confident_quizes/Git_Fork_Commit_Contrib_Guide.md

    `https://github.com/your-username/confident_quizes`

 2. Click the green **Code** button and copy the HTTPS URL.
-   Open your terminal (or Git Bash) and run:
+   Open your terminal (or Git Bash), be sure to navigate to the directory where you want to clone the repository, and run:

    `git clone https://github.com/your-username/confident_quizes.git`